 - Availability Report.

-Saving A Report To CSV Or XLS
+Saving A Report To CSV, XLS Or XML

-You will be provided with a pop-up window to name the file and select the file destination as shown below:
+You will be provided with a pop-up window to name the file and select the file destination as shown below.

 Saving A Report To PDF

-When selecting the relevant report, a pop-up will appear asking you how you would like the planogram to be presented, as seen in image below.
+When selecting the relevant report, a pop-up will appear asking you how you would like the planogram to be presented, as seen in the image below.

 Please note that ‘NOD per page’ refers to the number of drops of the planogram you would like to see per page.